 You will be emailed with details of appointment dates and times, and information on how to sign up for an appointment.

 You can also make an appointment to speak to Jan for advice and careers guidance, and to discuss references.
 You can make an appointment to see her by emailing firstname.lastname@example.org

 Collections are exams sat in college by undergraduates at the start of each term in order to help you consolidate the previous term of learning and get valuable exam practice.

 While they are less formal than University exams and do not count towards your final mark in your degree, good performance and evidence of excellent progress may be rewarded with a prize.

 Collections are an important way for your tutors to see how you are progressing on the course, which means we take a serious view of failing to attend.
 You must return to College in good time after the vacation (i.e. the Wednesday of 0th week) ready to sit Collections.
 Additionally, if your performance is well below the expected standard, it may lead to further action intended to get you back on track.

 Your tutors should tell you at the end of term whether you will have any Collections the following term.
 Freshers do not sit collections in their first term; students who have sat formal university exams do not usually sit collections at the start of the following term.
 If you are unsure whether you have collections, you should contact your tutor.

-Collections are always sat on Friday and Saturday of 0th Week, at the following times:
+Collections are always sat on Friday and Saturday of 0th Week (and Thursday of Hilary and Trinity Term), at the following times:

 - 09:30 – 12:30